Frequently Asked Questions (FAQs) About the Title IV-E Pathway Program

 Q: Which schools offer the Pathway Program?

 A: The Pathway Program is currently offered at three California universities: Humboldt State University; CSU, Chico; and CSU, San Bernardino.
-Humboldt State and CSU, Chico both offer BASW and MSW degrees using distance education technologies; development of these online programs is underway at CSU, San Bernardino.
+All three schools offer BASW and MSW degrees using distance education technologies.
 More information about each school’s program is available on their websites:

 - CSU, San Bernardino: http://socialwork.csusb.edu/majorsprograms/pdep/index.htm